sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***
+Contrary to Delaware and North Dakota, new cases in Maryland peaked during the long weekend in April and seemed to stay within the mean of an epi curve.
+This irregular peaking may be attributed to people traveling between states for the long weekend and for other reasons.
+Both my model and Benchmark did not have any problems predicting the forecast within 95% confidence however my model is showing a upward trend and the Benchmark  is showing an downward trend.

 ----
 ### Justification

 Research is ongoing and hence there is no current benchmark for the COVID-19 epidemic.
 The closest data comparison is with the Spanish Flu of 1918 that infected 500 million people worldwide and killed more than 50 million people.[^11] We could possibly take its epi curve and try to fit it to the COVID-19 epidemic.
 Again, given my limited understanding of how epidemics work, it is challenging to calculate the epi curve for the Spanish Flu.
 For this reason, it is not possible to predict how any model for COVID-19 epidemic would turn out.